typedb/typedb-docs/03-client-api/04-new-client.md

 from grakn.client import GraknClient, ValueType

 client = GraknClient(uri="localhost:1729")
-with client.session(keyspace="social_network") as session:
+with client.session(database="social_network") as session:
     with session.transaction(Grakn.Transaction.Type.READ) as read_transaction:
         answer_iterator = read_transaction.get_attributes_by_value("Canada", ValueType.STRING)
 client.close()
 ```

-Here, the client attempts to retrieve all the attributes that have string values called `"Canada"` in the keyspace `"social_network"`.
+Here, the client attempts to retrieve all the attributes that have string values called `"Canada"` in the database `"social_network"`.
 The first gRPC message created is a a `Transaction.Req` from `Session.proto`, which needs to have the `getAttributes_req` field populated.
 This, in turn has the type `GetAttributes.Req`, which has a single field called `value`. `value` is a `ValueObject`,
 which is defined in the `Concept.proto` file (excerpt below):